 … in the Book of Life of the Lamb slain from the foundation of the world.Revelation 13:8

 God, the creator of all things, has free will.
-Therefore when He made man in His own image, He wanted to give Him free will.
-This then meant that man had the capacity to make his own choices, either good or evil.
+Therefore when He made man in His image, He wanted to give Him free will.
+Having free will meant that man could make his own choices, either good or evil.

-Therefore, even before man sinned, Jesus was the slain Lamb of God.
+Knowing that humankind would sin, even before Adam and Eve fell, Jesus was the slain Lamb of God.

 The next day John saw Jesus coming toward him, and said, “Behold!
 The Lamb of God who takes away the sin of the world!John 1:29